Interpretive Programs

 Birding Walk at Nature Center

 Join experienced birder Mike Foster for a guided birdwatching excursion.
 Limited to 8 adults, this morning walk will focus on spotting and identifying the many bird species that thrive in the riparian habitat along the Florida River.
 After the walk, participants will gather to discuss their sightings and observations.
-Then, you can choose to stay
+When: May 24th, 2025 from 8am-10am

 Star Party at the Nature Center